gvwilson/thirdbit/_posts/2019/11/2019-11-19-team-conflict.md

 ## What sort of people make teamwork hard?

-All happy families resemble one another, but each unhappy family is unhappy in its own way.
 Tolstoy wrote that all happy families resemble one another, but each unhappy family is unhappy in its own way.
 Similarly, all good team members share certain characteristics, but bad ones can be bad in many different ways.
 Here are a few:

 Anna
 : knows more about every subject than everyone else on the team put